 No. You are not required to accept loans if you do not want them.
-Contact our office if you want to decline your loans.
+You may submit a Federal Aid Change Form to our office if you want to decline your loans.

 Students who have borrowed under any of the federal loan programs (Federal Direct Stafford Loan, Federal Direct Graduate PLUS Loan, and/or Federal Perkins Loan) and are expecting to graduate are required to complete a Loan Exit Counseling session.
 The Loan Exit Counseling session will provide you with information about repayment plans and what could happen if you do not repay your loans.
 If you are a doctoral student who is earning your master’s degree along the way, you will need to complete Exit Counseling when you finish your master’s degree even though you are not leaving TC.
 The Stafford and PLUS Loan Exit Counselings are available at www.studentloans.gov while the Perkins Loan Exit Counseling is available at www.mycampusloan.com.
 To complete TEACH Grant Exit Counseling, please visit www.nslds.ed.gov.